rastislavcore/crypto-keyboard/README.md

 - Shift + Option + 4: Digital Dollar (uniE227)
 - Shift + Option + B: Satoshi Symbol (uniF1B6)

-These glyphs require the [Machine font](https://github.com/rastislavcore/machine) to display properly.
+These glyphs require the [Zephirum font](https://github.com/rastislavcore/zephirum) to display properly.

 Please note that PUA glyphs are not standardized across fonts.
 To use these glyphs with other fonts, you'll need to either: